The North-Eastern Polissia is сlosely identified with Krolevets woven towel (Krolevets, Sumy region).

 Since the 1990s, for weavers, as well as for the whole country, the tough times have come, and by 2007 the factory went bankrupt.
 In order not to lose the age-old achievements of Krolevets craftsmen, in 2008 at the place of the factory, the communal enterprise "Krolevets Art Weaving" was created.
 Today, unfortunately, it only has two enterprise-based weavers while a few more weavers work at home.

 Currently, the most famous craftswomen of Krolevets weaving are Raisa Kalmykova, Valentyna Hetsevych, Lyudmila Mintus, Tetiana Zinchenko, Olena Petrova, Olha Borysenko, Valentyna Myronenko, Valentyna Valova, Valentyna Savytska, Ievdokiia Konovalenko, Tetiana Fedosova.
+The traditions of Krolevets weaving are passed on "from master to student".
+Elements of Krolevets weaving are taught to children in preschools and schools, and are passed down from generation to generation in the Solovyov, Getsevych, and Petrov families.
 The State higher vocational school is trying to preserve and share with the youth the tradition of Krolevets handloom weaving.
+Three members of the National Union of Masters of Folk Arts of Ukraine work here.

-Since 1994, the International Literary and Arts Festival "Krolevets Towels" has been held in the city, and, on the premises of the former Ohievskyi Manor, the Museum of Krolevets Weaving was opened in 2011.
+Since 1994, the International Literary and Arts Festival "Krolevets Towels", which involves weavers from the regions of Ukraine and other countries, has been held in the city, and, on the premises of the former Ohievskyi Manor, the Museum of Krolevets Weaving was opened in 2011.
+The museum hosts the opening of the festival, handicraft fairs, an art forum for weavers, and exhibitions of ancient and modern towels.

 In February 2018, Krolevets weaving was included in the National List of Elements of the Intangible Cultural Heritage of Ukraine in order to preserve its traditions.
 This act envisaged measures to protect Krolevets weaving by the communal enterprise "Krolevets Art Weaving" and the Department of Culture of the Krolevets District State Administration.